DataBiosphere/dsub/README.md

     refine the [location](https://cloud.google.com/storage/docs/bucket-locations) setting with the
     `-l` option.)

-## Running a job
+1. Run a dsub job and wait for completion.

-Here's the simplest example:
+    Here is a very simple "Hello World" test:

         dsub \
           --project my-cloud-project \
           --zones "us-central1-*" \
-        --logging gs://my-bucket/logging \
+          --logging gs://my-bucket/logging/ \
+          --output OUT=gs://my-bucket/output/out.txt \
-        --command 'echo hello'
+          --command 'echo "Hello World" > "${OUT}"' \
+          --wait

     Change `my-cloud-project` to your Google Cloud project, and `my-bucket` to the bucket you created above.

-After running dsub, the output will be a server-generated job id.
-The output of the script command will be written to the logging folder.
+    The output of the script command will be written to the `OUT` file in Cloud Storage that you specify.

+1. View the output file.

+        gsutil cat gs://my-bucket/output/out.txt

+## `dsub` features

 The following sections show how to run more complex jobs.